yaniskas/evrete-smarthouse/README.md

 In this project, we have implemented the Smart House monitor example from our paper using the RETE algorithm provided by the [Evrete](https://www.evrete.org/) library.
+The Java Development Kit (version 21 or later) is required to run the project and the Maven build tool is used to manage the project dependencies.
+The project uses version 3.2.02 of the Evrete library.

 Recall that the join patterns based implementation of the Smart House monitor defines the following join patterns:

 ```scala